 Category: 5 out of 5 Indian settings

 Sujata Massey’s – The widows of Malabar Hill

-Set in Mumbai in the 1920’s, Perveen works with her father in his law office, the only female solicitor in all of the city.
-When the Muslim women on Malabar Hill become widows, only Perveen can enter their section of the house to explain a document they’ve signed giving away their wealth.
-This not only leads to a murder, but events from Perveen’s past failed marriage haunt her.
+In Mumbai in the 1920’s, Perveen works with her father in his law office—the only female solicitor in the entire city.
+When the Muslim women on Malabar Hill become widows, only Perveen can enter their secluded section of the house to explain a document they’ve signed giving away their wealth.
+This not only leads to a murder, but unwelcomed events surface from Perveen’s past failed marriage before she finished her degree.

-A tale of intrigue with insight into both the Parsi and Muslim lives of the era.
+A tale of intrigue with insight into both Parsi and Muslim lives of the era.

 Once Sam completes a rescue mission in Burma during 1942, he heads to Rudrakot after a plea from his mother back in Seattle, to find out what happened to his brother.
 In Rudrokot, he boards with the local Tamil political agent where he is drawn to Mila, the agent’s daughter who is expected to marry the state’s prince.
 Battling the loss of his brother, his growing love for Mila, a wound from his time in Burma, and the prejudice the British and Indians hold against mixed relationships, Sam discovers he cannot win all he desires.

 This is a tale of three generations of women and the mistakes and hardships they face both in India and in the U.S.